StrickTechnologies/Strick.Temporal/README.md

 * If the rows in the DataTable are NOT all related, it assumes the rows are sorted first by the Key column(s), and newest->oldest within that.  *More on Key in the usage section below…*

 * *Optional*.
-You can set the Caption property of any column in your DataTable.
-The caption property is included in any `ColChange` objects for the column.
+You can set the `Caption` property of any column in your DataTable.
+The `Caption` property is included in any `ColChange` objects for the column.
+If not specifically set, the `DataColumn.Caption` property returns the `DataColumn.ColumnName` value.
   * **Note:** This is new for version 1.1.1

 ## Usage